Aki78/AirportHeistGroup3MetropoliaProject/README.md

 Time to make your next move before interpol gets you!

 ### Setting
-Airport Heist is set in present day Earth.
+Airport Heist is set in present day Europe.

 ###